fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/de.md

 +++ vis-attacks 4

 As soon as <span class="actor a">Alice</span> uploads her IDs to the server, <span class="actor e"/>Eve</span> who already knows who is behind those IDs, can identify her.

++++ vis-attacks 5

+Meanwhile, <span class="actor m">Mallot</span> is trying to trigger false alarms to force people into self-isolation.
+The simplest way for him to achvieve that, would be to first come into contact with his target <span class="actor b">Bob</span> and to then claim to have coronavirus.

++++ vis-attacks 6

+However, claiming to have coronavirus is not that easy.
+Uploading IDs to the server requires an authorisation code <span class="actor m">Mallot</span> can only obtain through being tested positvely himself.

++++ vis-attacks 7

+This mitigates the risk, but by obtaining the authorisation code of a confirmed case, or by hijacking either the <span class="actor pink">health authority</span> or the <span class="actor gray">server,</span> <span class="actor m">Mallot</span> could overcome those hurdles and trigger a warning for <span class="actor b">Bob.</span> By using the same techniques and placing an antenna at a crowded place, <span class="actor m">Mallot</span> could not only target individuals but also larger groups.

++++ vis-attacks 8

+Another way <span class="actor m">Mallot</span> could achieve his goal is by relaying IDs from people who are likely to show up as confirmed cases in the near future, e.g. by placing an atenna at a cronavirus test center and another one close to <span class="actor b">Bob.</span>

++++ vis-attacks 10

+When <span class="actor a">Alice</span> visits the test center the relay simulates a contact event between her and <span class="actor b">Bob.</span>

++++ vis-attacks 11

+When <span class="actor a">Alice</span> receives her positive results and uploads the data to the server, <span class="actor b">Bob</span> receives a warning, without having actually been in contact with someone infected.

 +++ text-privacy-old